-There has probably been a church on the St Peter’s site for some 1000 years.
+There’s probably been a church on the St Peter’s site for some 1000 years.
 The present church, which can seat about 200 people, was substantially rebuilt in 1860.
 However, it has retained much of its earlier character with a Saxon font and the Perpendicular square tower which houses a set of six bells and has an unusual sun-dial on two of its faces.
 Inside the church there is a window by John Piper and a notable 17th century tomb, the Walter Tomb.
-For more details about the history and architecture of St Peter’s, click on the relevant sub-menu.

 A 2015 24pp colour history of the church, written by Ann Spokes-Symonds is on sale inside the church price £2.00 or on application from email@example.com.

 The following text is adapted from The Church and Parish of St Peter Wolvercote written by Cedric Venables (privately printed at the University Press, Oxford in 1976).

 The present church building dates from 1860.
 It replaced an earlier smaller church which was built in the Perpendicular period (1377-1485).
 Records held at Merton College, the patron of St Peter’s, indicate that the church chancel was built in 1482.
 It is possible that the nave was built then as well, but of that 15th century church, only the tower now remains.
 The rest was pulled down to build the church as we know it today.
 The total cost of rebuilding the church in stone in 1860 was £1,997.3s.1d.